LuXCaesium/Obsidian_Brain/Arrow-optimised Python UDFs.md

 ## Standardised Type Coercion

-Udf type coercion poses challenges when the python values returned by the UDF do not align with the user specified return type.
+UDF type coercion poses challenges when the python values returned by the UDF do not align with the user specified return type.
 Pickled Python UDF's type coercion relies on None as a fallback for type mismatches, leading to data loss.
 Arrow has a well defined set of rules for coercion relieving these issues:

 ```python
 >>> df = spark.createDataFrame(['1', '2'], schema='string')